 Which takes me to another train of thought.
 Have you ever heard of the God of Climate?
 There are many weather gods – wind, thunder, rain, lightning.
 None for Climate.
 As NASA defines, “The difference between weather and climate is a measure of time.
 Weather is what conditions of the atmosphere are over a short period of time, and climate is how the atmosphere “behaves” over relatively long periods of time.”

 So, what am I proposing, you ask?
-I’m proposing a God of Climate, wait, no – a Goddess of Climate (it’s just more fun that way).
+I’m proposing a God of Climate, wait, no – a Goddess of Climate sounds better.
 I don’t know how this is going to help, but hey everything begins with an idea, right?